Wisdom Teeth Removal in Southfield, MI

 Safe Extractions at Dixon Family Dental

 In most cases, patients will need to have their wisdom teeth extracted to preserve their oral health and protect their beautiful smiles.
-Learn all about wisdom teeth and how Dr. Daniels-Dixon will safely remove them.
+Call (248) 552-0223 today to schedule your consultation with our dentist in Southfield.
+We gladly help patients from Southfield, Farmington, Royal Oak, and Farmington Hills, MI.

 Wisdom teeth are the third set of molars that typically erupt during your late teens or early twenties.
 Many patients’ mouths don’t have enough space to accommodate these molars, leading to the need for extraction.
 When your wisdom teeth grow in without enough room, this causes impaction.